zoom/data-visualization-sample-app/README.md

 * Zoom API Data retrieval into persistent storage
 * Simple Zoom API data visualizations of your Zoom Account Activity

+## Scenario / User Story

+As a developer, I have been tasked by my manager to build an integration with Zoom.
+I am to build a simple app that pulls data from my company’s Zoom account into persistent storage, and which presents data visualizations (using Grafana or d3.js) about our Zoom account:

+* # of Users
+* # of Meetings
+* # of Webinars
+* # of Zoom Rooms
+* User Activity Information
+* Meeting Activity Information
+* Webinar Activity Information
+* Zoom Room Activity Information

 ## Prerequisites

 TBD...